suarez9093/fundamentals/questions/javascript/useStrict.md

 1. Cannot use undeclared variables
 2. Deleting a variable or function is not allowed
 3. Duplicating a parameter name is not allowed
-4. Certain variable names cannot be used such as eval and arguents
+4. Certain variable names cannot be used such as eval and arguments
-5. this behaves differntly
+5. this behaves differently

 ```JavaScript
 "use strict";